Chaitali786/BMS_Dashboard/README.md

 5. Run the Development Server
 npm run dev

-Open http://localhost:3000 in your browser to see the result.
+Open http://127.0.0.1:3000 in your browser to see the result.
+**Important for Node.js v20+ users:** If your API is running locally, use `http://127.0.0.1` instead of `http://localhost` in your `API_URL` to prevent connection timeout errors.

 Tech Stack & Implementation
 Framework: Next.js 15